Jeffery Sekele: Career

 In 1997, he made a minor role as "Advocate Mosomi" in the television serial Muvhango.
 In 1999, he graduated from Technikon Pretoria and started professional acting career.
 After that, he appeared in many supportive roles in the serials such as; Soul Buddyz, Zero Tolerance and Gaz'lam.
-In 2006, he made film debut with Heartlines with a minor role "Ditch Foreman".
+In 2006, he made his film debut with Heartlines with a minor role "Ditch Foreman".
 In that year, he joined with the cast of Canadian-South African television drama series Jozi-H and played the role of "Solomon".

 In 2008, he acted in the Crime mafia film Gangster's Paradise: Jerusalema.
 In the same year, he appeared in the serial The Lab.
 Then in 2010, he made notable appearance in many international television serials such as; M-Net serial Jacob's Cross as well as in British-American action adventure spy serial Strike Back.
 After that success, he acted in the thriller film 48 as "Fistaz Mphahlele".
 In 2013, he joined with the cast of Mzansi Magic telenovela-turned-soap-opera Isibaya by starring role as "Blade", Bhekifa's right hand man.
 In 2021, he started to act in the eTv channel 191 television drama series House of Zwide with the role "Isaac Molapo".

 Apart from acting, he also worked as an extensive corporate theatre resume, such as Thobela FM, KPMG, Fedsure, Sasol, Woolworths, SABC Sport, Vodacom and ABSA.